cheul0518/CS528/Lab1/Task2.md

   - Raw sockets offer the capability to manipulate the underlying transport, so they can be used for malicious purposes that pose a security threat.
 Therefore, only members of the Administrators group can create sockets of type SOCK_RAW.
 In other words the program will fail to run without the root privilege at ***sd = socket(AF_INET, SOCK_RAW, IPPROTO_RAW); if(sd < 0) { perror("socket() error"); exit(-1); }***

 - Qeustion 7: Please use your own words to describe the sequence of the library calls that are essential for packet spoofing.
 This is meant to be a summary

-  - Essential library calls in spoofing are equivalent to steps in using raw sockets
+  - Creating Raw socekts is the first and most important step for spoofing: socket(int domain, **SOCK_RAW**, int protocol).
+Raw sockets provides the functionality to directly access raw protocol, which enable them to design and evelop new propriatery protocol on top of existing protocol layering (e.g socket(AF_INET, SOCK_RAW, IPPROTO_RAW);

-  - socket(int domain, **SOCK_RAW**, int protocol): Create a raw socket.
-SOCK_RAW includes the IP headers and all subsequent protocol headers and data.
-The Raw Socket provides the functionality to directly access raw protocol which enables to desgin and develop new propriatery protocol on top of existing protocol layering.
+  - Constructing the header for the different protocols such as IP, ICMP, TCP, and UDP.
+The structures of the protocol need to be included before injecting packets.
+Headers for all the layers protocol are used to create packets and then injected into the network with the purpose of spoofing.

-  -
+  - Building and injecting datagrams: sendto(int sockfd, const void *buf, size_t len, int flags, const struct sockaddr **dest_addr*, socklen_t addrlen)